 \section{Conclusion}

 In this paper, an average biased rectified linear unit (AB-ReLU) is proposed for the image representation using CNN model.
-The AB-ReLU is data dependent and adjust the threshold based on the positive and negative dominated data.
+The AB-ReLU is data dependent and adjust the threshold based on the positive and negative data dominance.
 It considers the average of the input volume to adjust the input volume itself.
 The advantage of AB-ReLU is that it allows the important negative signals as well as blocks the irrelevant positive signals based on the nature of the input volume.
 The AB-ReLU is applied over pre-trained VGGFace model at last few layers by replacing the conventional ReLU layers.
 The face retrieval experiments are conducted to test the performance of AB-ReLU based VGGFace descriptor.
-Six challenging face databases are considered, including three unconstrained datasets, three robust datasets and one large scale dataset.
-Based on the experimental analysis, it is concluded that AB-ReLU layer is better suited at the last layer instead of the simple ReLU layer for a pre-trained CNN model based feature description.
+Seven challenging face datasets are considered, including three unconstrained datasets, three robust datasets and one large scale dataset.
+Based on the experimental analysis, it is concluded that AB-ReLU is better suited than the simple ReLU at the last layer for a pre-trained CNN model based feature description.
 Favorable performance is reported in both unconstrained as well as robust scenarios.
-It is also found that the Chi-square distance is better suited with the proposed descriptor for face retrieval.
+It is also found that the Chi-square distance is better suited for the proposed descriptor for face retrieval.
 It is also noticed that the network can be trained by replacing all ReLU and AB-ReLU with improved validation.
 The suitability of the proposed method is also confirmed through large scale dataset.
 The AB-ReLU also outperforms the activation functions such as Sigmoid, ReLU, Leaky ReLU and Flexible ReLU using pre-trained VGGFace model for the face retrieval task.